The New PowerStop Prop: A Prop That Works in Reverse! - 12/10/2014

-PowerTech!'s technical advisors actually answer the phone and call people back to help solve their prop and boat performance problems related to props.
-Today these service people talk to more end-users than does any other prop manufacturer on the planet.
+PowerTech!'s technical advisers actually answer the phone and call people back to help solve their prop and boat performance problems related to props.
+Today, these service associates talk to more end-users than does any other prop manufacturer on the planet.
 As a result, PowerTech! knows what is going on in the field and what customers with all different kinds and sizes of boats want all over the world.

 Over the years many designs for reversing props were patented but all had one major failing -- they were terrible when going forward.
-During the mid 19th century propeller design improved to the point that offshore vessels (usually side-wheelers) no longer needed the paddle system.
-There were inherent advantage in having the prop below the boat, but the problems of reverse were really never solved other than by approaching docks very slowly.
+During the mid-19th century propeller design improved to the point that offshore vessels (usually side-wheelers) no longer needed the paddle system.
+There were inherent advantages in having the prop below the boat, but the problems of reverse were really never solved other than by approaching docks very slowly.